0

 Conclusion

-Will resetting my router delete my personalized settings?
+Does my router reset affect my customized settings?

-A successful reset is typically indicated by the restoration of default settings, which you can verify by checking the network name or accessing the router’s web interface.
+A successful reset usually means that the router has been restored to its default settings, and you can verify this by looking at the network name or even accessing the web interface of your router.

 Skip to content